adiig7/Xciser/README.md

-# Xciser
+# Xciser - your fitness buddy

-This app is your go to buddy for the gym 🏋️
+This app is your go to companion for the gym 🏋️

 Looking for exercises for your legs or for your back or for your biceps?